shariq1989/cookbook/content/recipe/Sesame_Tofu_Stirfry.md

 #### ABOUT THE MEAL

 My sister, who is a fabulous cook, made a similar dish for us after we had our first child.
 We loved it so much, we decided to make our own.
-Originally made to be meatless and vegetarian, this dish could easily be made vegan by simply replacing the fish sauce with marmite; this will still at the umami flavor we are going for.
+Originally made to be meatless and vegetarian, this dish could easily be made vegan by simply replacing the fish sauce with marmite; this still adds the umami flavor we are going for.